SSWConsulting/SSW.Rules.Content/rules/dev-containers/rule.md

 Once those files are configured, you can simply run a command to get it running.

 ### Where to run it - locally or in the cloud?
-There are 2 places that dev containers can be run:
+There are 2 places that Dev Containers can be run:

-* **Your PC** - Dev containers in VS Code
+* **Your PC** - Dev Containers in VS Code
 * **In the cloud** - [GitHub Codespaces](https://github.com/features/codespaces)

 Locally works awesome if you have a powerful PC.
 However, sometimes you might need to give an environment to people who don't have a powerful PC or you might want people to develop on an iPad.
 In that case it's time to take advantage of the cloud.